At a Glance

 WA will boost European leadership in ICT, at a global level, as the research conducted in its context will influence and benefit from several aspects related to the implementation of the Digital Single Market Strategy.
 Internet and digital technologies are expected to contribute €415 billion per year to European economy and to create hundreds of thousands of new jobs.
 Online platforms such as WA drive innovation and growth in this developing digital economy.
 The WA solution provides users with the possibility of using a range of common and adapted services depending on the HCI manufacturing technologies, such as brain control, eye tracking and gesture recognition, contributing to the creation of a novel ecosystem of smart digital services.
 Thus, it opens the market of HCI technologies, boosting their advancement of adapted interfaces and integration with existing digital services, constituting low-cost business models realisable and more viable.

-The pilot tests will be performed in Spain, Greece and France, by end-users organisations from three different sectors: an Industry in Spain, a Bank and a Driver Company in Greece, led by INTRAS.
-Individuals and groups of people of up to 90 individuals will be monitored in-laboratory and in-company for a maximum of one year.
+The pilot tests will be performed in Spain and Greece, by end-users organisations from three different sectors: an Industry and an office in Spain, a teleworkers in Greece, led by INTRAS.
+Individuals and groups of people of up to 70 individuals will be monitored in-laboratory and in-company for a maximum of one year.
 The monitoring will cover occupational health and safety professionals or human resources managers, while other tests will address the worker’s environment to reach the ultimate goal of prevention and monitoring of psychological, physical, cognitive and social health over a long-range time scale.
 These experiments will assess the efficiency of the WA system to fetch parameters for analysis, detect a health risk and to deliver an intervention.
 Pilots will also assess the ability of WA to self-improve.